tmbdev/qupods/README.md

 *Why don't you use a workflow system?*

-Workflow systems are certainly another good solution to this problem, but they tend to be more effort to set up and use.
+Workflow systems are a good solution for many large scale processing applications.
+But in return for being more powerful, they also tend to be more difficult to configure.
+Which solution is better depends on your application.
+For many simple problems, `qujobs -i items pod.yaml` is an easier solution.

 *I don't want to run this on my workstation because I may not remain connected to the Kubernetes cluster.
 I want a job controller running on the cluster.*

 You can run `qupods` inside its own Docker container on the cluster.
+That is, `qupods` can function like many of the other Kubernetes workflow and job controller systems that themselves run inside a Kubernetes cluster, but instead of a special web interface and configuration language, you simply execute a container with containing `qupods` and your scheduling problem described in shell.